 The four-week term in January provides the opportunity for intensive study of a single subject or topic.
 This includes courses in a student’s major, general university requirement courses, and special elective offerings unique to the intensive one-month January format.
 All first-year students are required to take one of an array of courses during J–Term.

 What publications will parents receive?

 RESOLUTE is the university’s magazine, published and mailed to alumni, parents and friends of the university two times a year.
-Please make sure you are set to receive online communications from the university, such as the monthly Parent eNews, by emailing firstname.lastname@example.org.
-In order to receive all communications from PLU, please direct address changes to the Office of Alumni and Constituent Relations.
+Please make sure you are set to receive online communications from the university, such as the periodic Parent eNews, by emailing firstname.lastname@example.org.
+In order to receive all communications from PLU, please direct address changes to the Office of Alumni & Student Connections.